Highland Park parade shooting suspect to appear in court as questions mount over how he obtained firearms legally

-The man suspected of killing seven people and wounding dozens at a Fourth of July parade in Illinois is expected to make his first court appearance Wednesday.
+The man suspected of killing seven people and wounding dozens at a Fourth of July parade in a Chicago suburb is expected to make his first court appearance Wednesday.

-And while another community reels after a shocking mass shooting on the nation's birthday, local officials have begun questioning how the suspect was able to purchase weapons given his previous encounters with law enforcement.
+And while another community reels after a shocking mass shooting, its mayor is questioning how the suspect was able to purchase weapons given his previous encounters with law enforcement.

-Robert E. Crimo III, 21, faces seven counts of first-degree murder "for the killing spree he has unleashed against our community," Lake County State's Attorney Eric Rinehart said at a news conference Tuesday.
+Robert E. Crimo III, 21, faces seven counts of first-degree murder "for the killing spree he has unleashed against our community," Lake County, Illinois, State's Attorney Eric Rinehart said at a news conference Tuesday.
 A conviction would result in a sentence of life imprisonment without parole, he said.

 "These are just the first of many charges that will be filed against Mr. Crimo.
 I want to emphasize that," Rinehart said, and prosecutors will ask a judge to deny bail.

-The suspect, according to authorities, opened fire from a building rooftop in the Chicago suburb of Highland Park as the parade got underway just after 10 a.m.
+The suspect, according to authorities, opened fire from a rooftop in Highland Park as the parade got underway just after 10 a.m.
 CT on Monday.
-More than 70 high-velocity rounds were fired by a rifle "similar to an AR-15," according to Lake County Major Crime Task Force spokesperson Chris Covelli, and the gunman then fled the area.
+More than 70 high-velocity rounds were fired with a rifle "similar to an AR-15," said Lake County Major Crime Task Force spokesperson Chris Covelli.

+Crimo dressed in women's clothing, investigators believe, to conceal his identity.
+He left the roof and blended in with the fleeing crowd to escape the area, Covelli said.

-Five of the individuals shot at the parade were pronounced dead at the scene, officials said, and two people hospitalized succumbed to wounds sustained.
-A total of 39 patients were transported to medical facilities "by either ambulance or other means," according to Jim Anthony with NorthShore University Health System, and nine patients -- whose ages range from 14 to in their 70s -- remain hospitalized in their health system as of Tuesday afternoon.
+Five of the people shot at the parade were pronounced dead at the scene, officials said, and two people hospitalized succumbed to wounds.
+A total of 39 patients were transported to medical facilities "by either ambulance or other means," according to Jim Anthony with NorthShore University Health System, and nine patients -- whose ages range from 14 to in their 70s -- remained hospitalized as of Tuesday afternoon.

 Crimo allegedly had another rifle in his vehicle when he was pulled over by police hours after the shooting, Covelli said, and other firearms were recovered from his residence in nearby Highwood.